9th8/up-to-date-real-world-haskell/3-defining-types-streamlining-functions.md

 We are now evaluating `1 + (2 + sumList [])`.
 In this recursive
 application of `sumList`, the value we are matching against is `[]`.
-The value\'s constructor does not match the constructor in the first pattern, so we skip this equation.
-Instead, we \"fall through\" to the next pattern, which matches.
+The value's constructor does not match the constructor in the first pattern, so we skip this equation.
+Instead, we "fall through" to the next pattern, which matches.
 The right hand side of this equation is thus chosen as the result of this application.